simonehagey/orbdot/docs/source/example_rv_trends.rst

 ********************************
 Long-Term Radial Velocity Trends
 ********************************
-This example demonstrates an OrbDot reproduction of the radial velocity analyses of the Hot Jupiter host stars HAT-P-4 and HAT-P-22 from *"The GAPS Programme with HARPS-N at TNG XIV"* by :cite:t:`Bonomo2017` and *"Friends of Hot Jupiters I"* by :cite:t:`Knutson2014`.
+This example demonstrates an OrbDot reproduction of results from *"The GAPS Programme with HARPS-N at TNG XIV"* by :cite:t:`Bonomo2017` and *"Friends of Hot Jupiters I"* by :cite:t:`Knutson2014` of the analyses of Hot Jupiter host stars HAT-P-4 and HAT-P-22.

 In both studies, the authors detect a statistically significant linear trend in the radial velocity measurements of HAT-P-4.
 For HAT-P-22, :cite:author:`Bonomo2017` measure a significant quadratic trend when combining their data with that of :cite:author:`Knutson2014`.
 In both cases, these long-term trends are suggestive of an outer planetary companion.

-Using compiled radial velocity measurements of HAT-P-4 and HAT-P-22 from :cite:author:`Bonomo2017` and :cite:author:`Knutson2014`, this example fits various models to the data, compares the Bayesian evidences, and uses OrbDot's :class:`~orbdot.analysis.Analyzer` class to and constrain properties of the possible outer companion.
+Using compiled radial velocity measurements of HAT-P-4 and HAT-P-22 from :cite:author:`Bonomo2017` and :cite:author:`Knutson2014`, this example runs various model fits, compares the Bayesian evidences, and uses OrbDot's :class:`~orbdot.analysis.Analyzer` class to constrain properties of a possible outer companion.

-There are two Python scripts for this example, saved as ``examples/example_hatp4.py`` and ``examples/example_hatp22.py``, that can be run without modifications.
+There are two Python scripts for this example that can be run without modifications, saved as ``examples/example_hatp4.py`` and ``examples/example_hatp22.py``.

 Setup
 =====
-Before running the model fits, we need to compile the radial velocity measurements into a single :ref:`data file <data-files>` for each host star, populate their star-planet :ref:`info files <info-file>`, and create a :ref:`settings files <settings-file>` for each analysis.
+Before running the model fits, we need to compile the radial velocity measurements into a single :ref:`data file <data-files>` for each host star, populate their star-planet :ref:`info files <info-file>`, and create the :ref:`settings files <settings-file>`.

 Data
 ----